 Minimizes Urinary Tract Infections

-This indicates the percentage of residents that have had a urinary tract infection.
-These infections could be linked to insufficient hygiene.
+This tells you the percent of patients that suffered from a urinary tract infection.
+These infections are sometimes associated with inadequate hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of residents who were prescribed antipsychotic drugs.
-Antipsychotic medications are prescribed to patients for many conditions, such as Alzheimer's or other dementias.
-Sadly, in some cases, excessive reliance on these medications may mean a nursing home is using these drugs to subdue residents.
+This is the percentage of residents given antipsychotic medications.
+Antipsychotic medications are prescribed to patients for many conditions, including cognitive disorders.
+Sadly, in limited situations, high levels of antipsychotic drug use may suggest a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication